-The European Commission has published a proposal (the "Commission's Proposal") for a directive for a common financial transactions tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").
+The European Commission has published a proposal for a directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").

-The Commission's Proposal has very broad scope and could, if introduced in its current form, apply to certain dealings in the new bonds (including secondary market transactions) in certain circumstances.
+The proposed FTT has very broad scope and could, if introduced in its current form, apply to certain dealings in the bonds (including secondary market transactions) in certain circumstances.

-Under the Commission's Proposal, the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
-Generally, it would apply to certain dealings in the new bonds where at least one party is a financial institution, and at least one party is established in a participating Member State.
+Under current proposals the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
+Generally, it would apply to certain dealings in the bonds where at least one party is a financial institution, and at least one party is established in a participating Member State.
 A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.

-The FTT remains subject to negotiation between the participating Member States and the legality of the proposal is uncertain.
-It may therefore be altered prior to any implementation.
-Additional Member States of the European Union may decide to participate and/or certain of the participating Member States may decide to withdraw.
+The FTT proposal remains subject to negotiation between the participating Member States and is the subject of legal challenge.
+It may therefore be altered prior to any implementation, the timing of which remains unclear.
+Additional Member States of the European Union may decide to participate.
+You should consult your own professional advisers in relation to the FTT.